 This year the leaves are coming down a bit later than usual.
 But they are falling and NS needs to take measures.
 But why exactly?
 And what about in other countries?

 It recurs every autumn: train delays due to falling leaves.
 In many places, there are trees next to the tracks and the leaves cause trains to skid when braking and reduce their ability to accelerate.
 'In the Netherlands, there is a solution,' Nico explains.
 'Some trains smear a kind of gel on the tracks, making them more slippery.
 This happens before and after stations.
 Because when accelerating and braking you suffer the most from slipperiness.
-That works well in the Netherlands but we do not benefit from it at Thalys'.
+That works well in the Netherlands but we do not benefit from it at Eurostar'.

-'At Thalys it works very differently'.
+'At Eurostar it works very differently'.
 Nico explains: 'On both sides of the train is a locomotive with engines.
 Engines with a sanding system.
 We use them in slippery weather.
 They drop sand automatically.
 So if the train starts to skid when you give traction, the sanding system will turn on after a few seconds'.

 Giving traction?
 'Yes, giving traction sounds so weird,' laughs Nico.
 'We call that giving traction, speeding up, or accelerating.
 When skidding, the sanding system turns on and off automatically.
 If you start skidding when braking, it will also drop sand.
 Skidding, dropping sand.
 There is a black button you can use to drop sand manually.
 With the yellow button next to it, you can suppress automatic dropping'.